 Debts are divided into several categories when filing for bankruptcy in California.
 For example, some debts are deemed “dischargeable” while others are classified as “non-dischargeable” debts.

-Put simply, a dischargeable debt is a debt for which the filer will no longer be liable when the bankruptcy is discharged by the bankruptcy court.
+Put simply, a dischargeable debt is a debt for which the filer will no longer be liable when the bankruptcy court enters a discharge order on the debtor’s behalf.
 Conversely, a non-dischargeable debt is a debt that will remain with the filer even after the bankruptcy case is over.
 Unlike dischargeable debts, which are effectively wiped out, non-dischargeable debts must be paid regardless of a bankruptcy case’s successful completion.

 Are Court Fees and Government Fines Dischargeable in Bankruptcy?